danielfm/pytriloquist/README.rst

 Then, open ``Makeconf`` and change the ``PYS60_DIR`` variable to make it point to that directory.

-Finally, run ``make`` to build two .sis packages:
+Finally, run ``make`` to build two packages:

-1. Unsigned package;
+1. A .sis package (unsigned);
-2. Package signed with the built-in certificates.
+2. A .sisx package (signed with the built-in certificates).

-Just upload the appropriate .sis package to your device to install it.
+Just upload the appropriate package to your device to install it.

 Usage